jchatel/quickmail-next-docs/linkedin/linkedin-automation.md

 **Tip:** You can also import leads from another person's LinkedIn post.

-To use this feature, go to **List** → **Import from LinkedIn Post** → paste the LinkedIn post link → continue with the on-screen prompts.
+To use this feature, go to **Leads** → **Import from LinkedIn Post** → paste the LinkedIn post link → continue with the on-screen prompts.

 ![screenshot](../images/009_file-u04xOzQS8u.png)